What is VPN?

 For general purpose you should use PPTP or L2TP/IPSec.
 These are the fastest protocols and fits the needs for most users.
 It’s recommended to use them when browsing, streaming video/audio content, downloading torrents.

-SSTP and OpenVPN are more secured protocols, but this makes them slower.
+OpenVPN and SSTP are more secured protocols, but this makes them slower.
 You should use them if your data transfer needs a higher level of confidentiality/encryption.
 SSTP is more stable than OpenVPN but, unfortunately, it is only available for Windows Vista and higher.